 When to Contact a Medical Professional

-Call your health care provider if your baby turns blue when crying or having a bowel movement.
-Usually, this disorder is only discovered when a cardiologist performs an echocardiogram (ultrasound of the heart) for an unrelated heart murmur.
+Call your health care provider if your baby turns blue when crying or having a bowel movement, has difficulty feeding, or showing poor growth.

 PFO; Congenital heart defect - PFO

 Satpathy HK.
 Patent foramen ovale.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2018.
 Philadelphia, PA: Elsevier; 2018:960.

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
 Congenital heart disease.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 62.

 Review Date 12/8/2017

 Updated by: Steven Kang, MD, Director, Cardiac Electrophysiology, Alta Bates Summit Medical Center, Stanford Healthcare, Oakland, CA. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.